-- 6.1 The prevention, detection and reporting of bribery and other forms of corruption are the responsibility of all those working for the College or under its control.
-All members of staff are required to avoid any activity that might lead to, or suggest, a breach of this policy. - 6.2 Members of staff must notify their Line Manager, Finance Director or the Head of Governance as soon as possible if it is believed or suspected that a conflict with this policy has occurred, or may occur in the future.
+The prevention, detection and reporting of bribery and other forms of corruption are the responsibility of all those working for the College or under its control.
+All members of staff are required to avoid any activity that might lead to, or suggest, a breach of this policy.

+Members of staff must notify their Line Manager, Group Director of Finance or the Head of Governance as soon as possible if it is believed or suspected that a conflict with this policy has occurred, or may occur in the future.
 For example, if a student or potential student or client or potential client offers something to gain a business advantage with the College, or indicates that a gift or payment is required to secure their business.
-Further "red flags" that may indicate bribery or corruption are set out in Potential Risk Scenarios: "Red Flags" at the end of this section. - 6.3 You are encouraged to raise concerns about any issue or suspicion of malpractice at the earliest possible stage.
-If you are unsure whether a particular act constitutes bribery or corruption, or if you have any other queries, these should be raised with the Finance Director or Head of Governance.
+Further "red flags" that may indicate bribery or corruption are set out in Potential Risk Scenarios: "Red Flags" at the end of this section.

+You are encouraged to raise concerns about any issue or suspicion of malpractice at the earliest possible stage.
+If you are unsure whether a particular act constitutes bribery or corruption, or if you have any other queries, these should be raised with the Group Director of Finance or Head of Governance.
 Concerns should be reported by following the procedure set out in the College's Public Interest Disclosure (Whistleblowing) Policy.
-A copy of the Whistleblowing Policy can be found on the intranet. - 6.4 The Board has overall responsibility for ensuring this policy complies with the College's legal and ethical obligations, and that all those under our control comply with it. - 6.5 The Finance Director has primary and day-to-day responsibility for implementing this policy, and for monitoring its use and effectiveness.
-Management at all levels are responsible for ensuring those reporting to them are made aware of and understand this policy and are given adequate and regular training on it. - 6.6 Any member of staff who breaches this policy will face disciplinary action, which could result in suspension or dismissal for gross misconduct under the College's staff disciplinary procedure and the College contacting the police.
+A copy of the Whistleblowing Policy can be found on the intranet and college website.

+The Board has overall responsibility for ensuring this policy complies with the College's legal and ethical obligations, and that all those under our control comply with it.

+The Group Director of Finance has primary and day-to-day responsibility for implementing this policy, and for monitoring its use and effectiveness.
+Management at all levels are responsible for ensuring those reporting to them are made aware of and understand this policy and are given adequate and regular training on it.

+Any member of staff who breaches this policy will face disciplinary action, which could result in suspension or dismissal for gross misconduct under the College's staff disciplinary procedure and the College contacting the police.
 [The College reserves its right to terminate its contractual relationship with other workers if they breach this policy.]

-The Schedule - Potential Risk Scenarios: "Red Flags"
+15.6 The Schedule - Potential Risk Scenarios: "Red Flags"